zhuhaozhe/Misc/bench-fused-optimizer/bench-result.md

 From chatGPT:

-Looking at the data, we can analyze the performance of compiled_single_tensor_adam relative to the other methods (_single_tensor_adam and _fused_adam) based on the number of parameters and the parameter size.
-Here are some observations:
+### Performance Analysis of `compiled_single_tensor_adam`

-Good Performance:
+#### Good Performance:
-When the number of parameters is small (e.g., 1 or 2) and the parameter size is relatively small (e.g., 16384), compiled_single_tensor_adam tends to have good performance compared to the other methods.
-For example, at 1 parameter and 16384 size, compiled_single_tensor_adam performs the best.
+- When the number of parameters is small (e.g., 1 or 2) and the parameter size is relatively small (e.g., 16384), `compiled_single_tensor_adam` tends to have good performance compared to the other methods.
+For example, at 1 parameter and 16384 size, `compiled_single_tensor_adam` performs the best.
-For larger parameter sizes (e.g., 65536 or 262144), compiled_single_tensor_adam still shows good performance, especially when the number of parameters is small.
+- For larger parameter sizes (e.g., 65536 or 262144), `compiled_single_tensor_adam` still shows good performance, especially when the number of parameters is small.
-Generally, compiled_single_tensor_adam performs well when dealing with smaller datasets or models.
+- Generally, `compiled_single_tensor_adam` performs well when dealing with smaller datasets or models.

-Poor Performance:
+#### Poor Performance:
-As the number of parameters increases, especially beyond 16, and the parameter size becomes larger, the performance of compiled_single_tensor_adam relative to the other methods deteriorates.
+- As the number of parameters increases, especially beyond 16, and the parameter size becomes larger, the performance of `compiled_single_tensor_adam` relative to the other methods deteriorates.
-At higher parameter sizes (e.g., 1048576 or 4194304), compiled_single_tensor_adam tends to have poorer performance, even with a smaller number of parameters.
+- At higher parameter sizes (e.g., 1048576 or 4194304), `compiled_single_tensor_adam` tends to have poorer performance, even with a smaller number of parameters.

-Factors Affecting Performance:
+#### Factors Affecting Performance:
-The performance of compiled_single_tensor_adam is likely influenced by factors such as memory bandwidth, cache size, and CPU architecture.
+- The performance of `compiled_single_tensor_adam` is likely influenced by factors such as memory bandwidth, cache size, and CPU architecture.
-Larger parameter sizes may lead to increased memory access times and cache misses, impacting the performance of compiled operations.
+- Larger parameter sizes may lead to increased memory access times and cache misses, impacting the performance of compiled operations.
-The overhead of compiling operations may become significant when dealing with larger parameter sizes and numbers, leading to relatively poorer performance compared to the non-compiled versions.
+- The overhead of compiling operations may become significant when dealing with larger parameter sizes and numbers, leading to relatively poorer performance compared to the non-compiled versions.

-Recommendation:
+#### Recommendation:
-For small models or datasets, especially with fewer parameters, compiled_single_tensor_adam can provide performance benefits.
+- For small models or datasets, especially with fewer parameters, `compiled_single_tensor_adam` can provide performance benefits.
-However, for larger models with many parameters, it's essential to consider the trade-offs between the compilation overhead and the actual computation time.
-In such cases, the non-compiled versions (_single_tensor_adam and _fused_adam) might offer better overall performance.
+- However, for larger models with many parameters, it's essential to consider the trade-offs between the compilation overhead and the actual computation time.
+In such cases, the non-compiled versions (`_single_tensor_adam` and `_fused_adam`) might offer better overall performance.